Report: Concerning levels of arsenic, lead found in juice

 This includes juices marketed specifically for children.

-According to their report, Consumer Reports tested three samples from 45 juices, with the samples purchased from different retailers across the country.
+, Consumer Reports tested three samples from 45 juices, with the samples purchased from different retailers across the country.

 Twenty-four national, store and private-label brands were represented: 365 Everyday Value (Whole Foods), Apple & Eve, Big Win (Rite Aid), Capri Sun, Clover Valley (Dollar General), Great Value (Walmart), Gerber, Good2Grow, Gold Emblem (CVS), Goya, Honest Kids, Juicy Juice, Looza, Market Pantry (Target), Minute Maid, Mott’s, Nature’s Own, Ocean Spray, Old Orchard, R.W.
 Knudsen, Simply Balanced (Target), Trader Joe’s, Tree Top, and Welch’s.